Day 1: Guwahati – Samdrup Jongkhar –Trashigang

 Overnight in hotel

-No journey to Bhutan is complete without a visit to Takstang monastery.
-Drive short distance from the hotel to the trail-head and climb for about 2-3hrs to legendary Takstang (Tiger’s nest) monastery.
+No journey to Bhutan is complete without a visit to Taktsang monastery.
+Drive short distance from the hotel to the trail-head and climb for about 2-3hrs to legendary Taktsang (Tiger’s nest) monastery.
 Option to hire riding horse for part of the way is available.
 Return to Paro for any remaining tour or stroll around the town area.
 Farewell dinner.

 Overnight in Paro